Value Select (Max Renner)

 This video showed up in my recommended feed:

-And I was immediately entranced by his turns of phrase.
+And I was entranced by his turns of phrase.

-Also, he has forced me to consider how my chocolate habit is supporting child labor.
-(I’m even considering giving up KitKats forever.)
+Ordinary Things forced me to realize how my chocolate habit is supporting child labor.
+(I’m even considering giving up KitKats forever.)*

 Personal fave: